PolGs/BAIT_Phishing_Framework/README.md

 # BAIT_Phishing_Framework

-BAIT is a python phishing framework
+BAIT is a python phishing framework for Instagram

 ## Installation